PriyanshChhabra0316/PriyanshChhabra0316/README.md

 #### Key Responsibilities & Achievements:
 - **NKRC E-Resource Platform**: Developed a comprehensive web-based platform for the National Knowledge Resource Consortium (NKRC) using PHP, HTML, CSS, and MySQL.
 - **Asset Register Platform and Project Sanction Management System**: Assisted in building and contributing to backend development and database design.

+# Internship at Softapper Tech Solutions

+## Position
+**Backend Developer**
+**Location**: Noida, India
+**Duration**: April 2024 – May 2024

+## Overview
+I successfully completed my internship in Backend Development at Softapper Tech Solutions, where I gained invaluable hands-on experience in developing backend systems.
+My time at the company not only enhanced my technical skills but also allowed me to understand the intricacies of software development in a professional environment.

+## Key Contributions
+- **User Authentication System**: Developed a robust user authentication system that ensures secure access to applications and user data.
+This system included features such as user registration, login, password recovery, and role-based access control.

+## Achievements
+- Awarded a **Certification** for my exceptional performance during the internship, recognizing my contributions and commitment to the team's success.

 ### Skills
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat&logo=java&logoColor=white)